m-mashhood-alam/Simple-Account-Dropdown/README.md

-# Simple and Beatuiful Account Dropdown
+# Simple and Beautiful account/profile Dropdown

 Basic CCS and HTML used to create a simple account dropdown menu.
 ENJOY!